|

 Meals included: Breakfast, Picnic Lunch & Dinner

-Day 7 (Friday): Rugged Peaks & Amazing Views
+Day 6 (Thursday): Rugged Peaks & Incredible Views

 We head up the slopes of Rumiñahui Volcano (‘stoneface’) with an excellent chance of close encounters with the Andean condor, fox and deer.
-We pass polylepis trees (‘paperbark trees’) and alisos and other native plants such as chuquiragua and valeriana and a host of colourful native flowers hugging the hillsides.
-Often meeting local horsemen (‘chagras’) checking their cattle (quite a sight, with their colourful ponchos, thick goatskin chaps and intricately plaited bridles), we climb above 4000 metres (13 123 ft).
-The views are unforgettable: deep valleys and towering peaks as far as the eye can see – looking down into the Avenue of Volcanoes, yet more indelible memories to take home on this the last day of riding.
+We pass polylepis trees (‘paperbark trees’), native shrubs such as chuquiragua and valeriana and a host of colourful wild flowers hugging the hillsides.
+Rising above 4000 metres (13 123 ft) and experiencing one of the highest canters in the world we then ride on into a hidden valley often seeing wild horses grazing close to the towering cliffs.

 Day 8 (Saturday): Departure